ngundotra/sculptml-ios/README.md

 # Contributions

 Big shoutout to colead Felipe Campos, and iOS team Alex Chan and Sai Mandava.
 On the overall SculptML project, thank you to the backend team: Newman Hu, Allen Chen, Candance Chiang, and Riley Shanahan.

+# Future Work

+We started this project with an additional desire to include shared augmented reality visualizations of the deep learning architectures you build and train for educational purposes.
+However, it quickly became apparent that this would become a large technical project in and of itself.
+So, we leave that task to a future endeavor.